 Born and raised in the heart of the inland empire, Kurt Vlasich attended Claremont High School where he was part of the charter program at CHS and has grown his local legacy to include a national championship at CMS in 2017.

 The 2017 national title squad finished the year with a school-record 31 wins, finishing 31-5 overall and 15-1 in the SCIAC.
 It was also Vlasich's fifth straight season of 23 or more wins, and the third straight year that he guided the Athenas to at least a share of the regular season SCIAC title.
-His overall record after seven seasons now stands at 169-49, a .775 winning percentage.
+His overall record in his seven seasons (heading into the 2018 NCAA Tournament) now stands at 195-52, a .789 winning percentage.

 Vlasich began coaching at CMS Volleyball in 2002 as an assistant for Dianna Graves, and was a fixture as the head assistant coach for nearly a decade.
 Over the next nine seasons, Vlasich helped build a team that made significant improvements from year to year, and finished in 2010 with an overall record of 18-11 and a 3rd place finish in SCIAC.
 In 2011, Vlasich was named interim coach of the CMS Volleyball program, and guided the CMS Athenas to a 19-11 record overall with a 10-4 conference record helping CMS make the SCIAC conference playoffs.
 In 2012, Vlasich was named Head Coach for CMS and 2012 saw similar production for the CMS Volleyball program finishing with a 17-10 overall record and a tie for 4th place in the SCIAC conference with Occidental College.
 2013 turned out to be historic for the Athenas, as Vlasich led the team to a 25-7 record and an appearance in the NCAA tournament.